Updated on July 22, 2019 with the latest available information on spending on outside lobbying and communications by FirstEnergy Solutions.

 The Dewey Square Group worked on the launch of the Ohio Clean Energy Jobs Alliance, and the firm’s executives and staff contributed money to Richard Cordray’s unsuccessful campaign for governor.

-FES paid $80,717 to SRA Communications in 2018 for fees and expenses.
+FES has paid $247,486 to SRA Communications for fees and expenses.
 SRA too described its work for FES in a bankruptcy case filing:

 Since July 26, 2018, the Debtors have requested that the Firm provide coalition building services alongside Nuclear Power Pennsylvania—a statewide coalition of over 40 members, including the Debtors, that works to educate Pennsylvanians about the economic and environmental benefits of nuclear energy, and the industry’s positive impact on local communities throughout the state.
 The services that the Firm provides include, among other things, working with member companies to recruit new members and provide them with coalition information and resources; representing Nuclear Powers Pennsylvania at community and business events; conducting daily media monitoring of pro- and anti-nuclear commentary in the news and on social media; and managing digital tools for the coalition.